adonisjs/legacy-docs/3.0/security.md

 #### No Sniff

-Majority of modern browsers will try to detect the `Content-Type` of a request by sniffing its content.
+The majority of modern browsers will try to detect the `Content-Type` of a request by sniffing its content.
 Which means a file ending in `.txt` can be executed as javascript file, if it contains javascript code.
-To disable this behaviour set `nosniff` to true.
+To disable this behavior set `nosniff` to true.

 ```javascript
 {